 The system you select to upgrade, buy or build may be based on what computer you already have and can update, or a specific operational or technical requirement.
+It's also worth considering that even on a modest budget using the right combination of hardware can make a significant performance difference.

-The OS selection maybe as simple as what you have or prefer, or it's guided by the system cost, however it's really important to consider that each OS has its advantages over the others and sometimes the requirement to render in a particular codec will define your selection.
+The OS selection may also be as simple as what you have or prefer, or it's guided by the system cost, however it's really important to consider that each OS has its advantages over the others and sometimes the requirement to support a particular codec will define your selection.

-Depending on your expected source files and codec and the selected timeline resolution, the hardware configuration defines the speed that you can edit, playback and grade and also the time to render your finished timeline.
+Depending on your expected source formats and codecs and the selected timeline resolution, the hardware configuration defines the speed that you can edit, playback and grade and also the time to play complex VFX compositions and render your finished timeline.